 KUROKOJI (BLACK KOJI)

-Scientific name aspergillus luchuensis.
+Scientific name aspergillus Kawamori.
 Traditionally yellow koji (aspergillus oryzae) is used to brew sake and is what produces the sweetness with low acidity.
-Black koji is used traditionally in Japanese shochu, specifically awamori and high levels of acid is produced.
+Black koji is used traditionally in Japanese shochu, specifically awamori and high levels of citric acid is produced.
 We use our blend of black and yellow koji to achieve a sake that makes you think it’s wine at first, but finishes like sake.

 Shiboritate means ‘freshly pressed.’
 Most sake in the market are matured for several months to allow the sake to settle, but we believe sake that’s freshly out of the tank is some of the best sake.
 This style of sake is very delicate and highly sensitive to heat, UV light and agitation so once pressed in cold room, goes straight to bottling in the cold room.
 Due to it’s sensitivity, this style is hardly imported from Japan.